-Definition: Batch costing is an extension of Job costing in which costs and profit are calculated for batches.
+Definition: Batch costing is an extension of Job costing which calculates costs and profit for batches.
 The production in batches decreases the setting up costs.
-However, it increases the carrying and holding costs.
-The production must be carried out by calculating the Economic Batch Quantity (EBQ) is considered during production.
+Whereas, it increases the carrying and holding costs.
+Moreover, Economic Batch Quantity (EBQ) is considered during production.
 It is also known as ‘Lot Costing‘.

-Preparation of Batch cost sheet facilitates calculation of cost per unit of an individual Batch.
+Preparation of Batch cost sheet facilitates calculation of cost per unit of individual Batches.

 - Small Tool Making

 - Fabric Manufacturing

 Content: Batch Costing

 - Essentials of Batch Costing